Slightly sweet, smoky, and spicy, this Trini brown stew chicken recipe will have you asking for more.

 I bought chicken from the poultry shop already cut into small pieces with the bone-in.
 If you purchased a whole chicken, chop it into small pieces before continuing.

-Remove unwanted fatty tissue, cartilage and slime from the meat.
+Step 1: Remove unwanted fatty tissue, cartilage and slime from the meat.
 You can leave skin and bone in if you like.

-Next, wash the meat a few times.
+Step 2: Wash the meat a few times.
 Mix in a little flour or lime or lemon juice and wash again.
 This often removes any sliminess or fresh odor from the meat.

 Side note, some foreign health officials recommend that you don’t wash the meat.
 But, here in Trinidad and Tobago, and the Caribbean at large, meat is cleaned and washed.
 Cross-contamination is avoided by cleaning the sink, countertops and hands thoroughly after handling the meat.
 A little bleach in the sink works well to disinfect everything.